rust-embedded/discovery-mb2/mdbook/src/01-background/README.md

 ## When should I *not* use a microcontroller?

-Where heavy computations are involved.
-To keep their power consumption low, microcontrollers have very limited computational resources available to them.
-For example, some microcontrollers don't even have hardware support for floating point operations.
+Microcontrollers are often not great at heavy computational work.
+To keep their cost and power consumption low, microcontrollers have limited computational resources available to them.

+Microcontrollers can typically execute fewer instructions per second than "big" processors.
+The slowest parts might run at "only" a few million instructions per second.
+In addition, the amount of work per instruction is typically lower.
+Microcontroller parts are typically "32 bit", but "16 bit" parts are not uncommon: this may mean more instructions to work with typical Rust datatypes.
+Most microcontrollers have no or little "cache", meaning instructions can run only as fast as main memory can be accessed.

+Some microcontrollers don't have hardware support for floating point operations.
 On those devices, performing a simple addition of single precision numbers can take hundreds of CPU cycles.

+Finally, microcontrollers typically come with limited memory.
+Memory sizes may be as small as 16KB for program instructions and 4KB for data, making programming for these systems quite challenging.
+While the internal memory size per unit cost and power consumption is constantly increasing, the processor we will work with still has "only" 512KB for program instructions and 256KB for data — far less than that of a "real computer".

 ## Why use Rust and not C?